dbnyu/OpenBirdcageBuilder/README.md

   - See Chin, Collins, et al. 2002 referenced below

 ### Caveats/Limitations
+- First pass capacitor prediction only
 - Does not take into account high frequency effects (Biot-Savart only)
 - Does not consider capacitive coupling (only mutual inductance)
-- WIP to be continued...
+- Currently only for cylindrical birdcage coils

 ## Usage
-All documentation is very much BETA WIP and very much under construction!
+Documentation is under construction!
 Thank you for your patience!
 under_construction.gif

 ### Webapp Usage